 - A $10,000 fine

-Appealing a DWI Charge in Houston, Texas
+Appealing a DWI Conviction in Houston, Texas

 According to the Texas Code of Criminal Procedure, all criminal defendants can appeal a court’s judgment against them.
 The law says that any appeal must assert that the court did not apply the law correctly or that the court permitted improper behavior, which led to your eventual wrongful conviction.

-- The prosecutor conducted themself improperly.
+- The prosecution conducted itself improperly.

 - The court permitted testimony or evidence that should have been excluded.